giuliopanda/op-bulk-image-resizer/README.txt

 = Why use Bulk image resizer? =
 Because it is opensource and you have no limits in use.
 It will allow you to make your site faster and will save you space.

+= Can I resize images when uploaded? =
+Yes, when you are in the setting activate "Resize when images are uploaded"

 = What formats does it support? =
 It supports jpg and png formats in accordance with wordpress directives.
-In fact by default you can only upload JPG and PNG to your pages and posts.

-= Is it possible to decide not only the position but also the quality of the images? = Yes, you can decide whether to compress high, medium or low quality images.
+= Is it possible to decide not only the size but also the quality of the images? = Yes, you can decide whether to compress high, medium or low quality images.

 = Can I go back once resized? =